itspeachyfr/Exercise-01c-Inky-Variables/README.md

 As your life begins to slip away, your last thoughts drift to something — or someone — you loved more than anything.
 The image of Balto, your childhood dog, appears in the darkness.
 His eyes, filled with warmth and loyalty, shine brighter than anything around you.
 You feel a sense of calm in his presence, even as the world fades away.

-BALTO
+{ pet_name }
 _He is there, in the light, standing by your side._ His fur glows softly, his tail wagging gently, just as it did when you were young.
 He nudges you with his snout, as if to say, _"It’s okay.
 You’re not alone."_

-And in that moment, as the pain fades completely, you feel his comforting presence, and the light grows around you.
-Balto is there, waiting for you.
+And in that moment, as the pain fades completely, you feel his comforting presence, and the light grows around you. { pet_name } is there, waiting for you.
 The tunnel, the bear, the fear—all of it is gone.
 You are at peace.

 With one final, soft breath, you let go.